helq1116/helq1116.github.io/_pages/publications.md

 **He, L.**, Zhou, T., et al. 2023.
 Earlier seasonal march of the East Asian summer monsoon in the mid-Pliocene.
 Journal of Climate.
 Under review.

-**He, L.**, Zhou, T., et al. 2023.
-Orographically forced spring persistent rains emerge in East Asia but disappear in North America.
-Submitted.

 Yu, H., Zhou, T., **He, L.**.
 2023.
 Indian summer monsoon precipitation dominates the reproduction of Circumglobal teleconnection pattern: A comparison of CMIP5 and CMIP6 models.
 Journal of Climate.
 Under review.

+Submitted or to be submitted
+==
+**He, L.**, Zhou, T., et al. 2023.
+Orographically forced spring persistent rains emerge in East Asia but disappear in North America.
+Submitted.

+**He, L.**, Zhou, T., et al. 2023.
+Anthropogenic influence on precipitation changes across all intensities over the Tibetan Plateau.
+To be submitted.

 Published
 ===